huggingface/transformers/docs/source/en/chat_templating.md

 <Tip>
-If you're fine-tuning a model for chat, in addition to setting a chat template, you should probably add any new chat control tokens, like `[INST]` or `<|im_start|>` as special tokens in the tokenizer.
-Special tokens are never split, ensuring that your control tokens are always handled as single tokens, rather than being tokenized in pieces.
+If you're fine-tuning a model for chat, in addition to setting a chat template, you should probably add any new chat control tokens, like `[INST]` or `<|im_start|>`, as special tokens in the tokenizer.
+Special tokens are never split, ensuring that your control tokens are always handled as single tokens rather than being tokenized in pieces.
 You should also set the tokenizer's `eos_token` attribute to the token that marks the end of assistant generations in your template.
 This will ensure that text generation tools can correctly figure out when to stop generating text.
 </Tip>